ridmaur/TL13/README.md

 * We will combine both steps in a so-called sequence to experience how Adobe I/O can connect multiple actions that integrate with various solutions.
 * Finally, we will use Alexa skills that connect with Adobe I/O runtime to retrieve a contact from Adobe Campaign Standard using an Alexa Echo Show simulator.
 And finally, you can send yourself an SMS using that same simulator, again using the functionality of Adobe I/O runtime.

+## Lab code
+You need local access to the lab code.
+To do so, clone or download this repository at https://github.com/ridmaur/TL13.git.

+### Clone
+* Clone the repository, using `git clone https://github.com/ridmaur/TL13.git`

+### Download
+* Download the repository by clicking on **Clone or Download** and then click **Download ZIP**.
+Unzip the ZIP to a location on your Mac.

 ## Environment
 For this lab, the following environments have been set up.\